Facilitated Discussion in the Workplace

 This course does not contain content on Facilitated Discussion.

 This is the full NMAS Training and assessment course.
 40 hour course including twenty (20) hours of theory (some may refresh what you have learned in your Facilitated Discussion Course) plus eighteen hours (18) of live video mediation role plays and an assessment role play.

 Why do this course and not the NMAS Course?

 The Facilitated Discussion in the Workplace Course has been designed for people who want to learn more about conflict and early intervention in interpersonal disputes.
 It is not for people who want to work professionally as a mediator or who require NMAS Mediator Accreditation to provide Facilitated Discussion under Worksafe or another system.

 What's the difference between Facilitated Discussion and Mediation?

 In Australia to call yourself a Mediator you should be accredited under the National Mediator Accreditation System (NMAS).
 There is not currently an accreditation system for Facilitated Discussion.
-The basic process is similar however there are some distinctions regarding confidentiality, whether the process is voluntary and the information provided by the facilitator.
+The basic process is similar however there are some distinctions regarding the independence and confidentiality required of a mediator.

 What does a "collaboration" between Mediation Institute and Emverio Workplace Dispute Resolution mean?

 Mediation Institute and Emverio have worked together to create this course.
-It is based on current best practice in workplace facilitated discussion drawn from one of the major providers of external dispute resolution services in the market, Emverio.
-It also makes use of expertise in online learning that the Mediation Institute team has.
+It is based on current best practice in workplace facilitated discussion drawn from one of the major providers of independent dispute resolution services in the market, Emverio.
+It also makes use of expertise in mediation and interpersonal skills training via online learning that the Mediation Institute team has.